ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    :width: 80%

 Now that the overall structure of nodes and transition rules of the cropping sequence has been defined in the ``RotationManager``, the next step is to generate suitable *manager* scripts that will be called upon by the transition rules (i.e., the arcs).
 For this, we again have to generate such *manager* scripts within the ``Paddock`` node of the simulation tree and then call them in the transition rules.
-If you compare the simulation tree in your currently open *APSIMX file* with the one shown in the previous tutorial section on basic crop rotations (`CropRotation_basic.apsimx <_APSIM_code/CropRotation_basic/CropRotation_basic.apsimx>`_), you will notice that there are a number of modifications and updates already done:

-- Crop models for a total of four crops are included in the simulation tree (sorghum, mungbean, wheat, chickpea).
-- Draft *manager* scripts for sowing and harvesting have been created for each crop (as simple adaptations of the previously used *manager* scripts in *CropRotation_basic.apsimx* and without any thorough update to our new simulation scenario).
-- Fertiliser *manager* scripts have been added for each crop.
-- Parameters for the soil-crop interactions, specifically the Plant Available Water Capacity (PAWC), have been added for the new crops (under the *Soil node* ``HRS`` -> ``Physical``).
-- The data reporting notes (both daily reports and at harvest) have been updated to account for the new crops.
-- The graphing nodes have been updated to account for the new crops.

-All these changes require skills and procedures that we have already covered in previous tutorial sections.
-Therefore, to keep the tutorial focused on the new aspects and save you from some repetitive tasks, we have included these scripts and updates as starting point within the provided *APSIMX file*.

 Absolute water availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^